georgfedermann/ValueChainSimulator/README.md

 # ValueChainSimulator
 This is a simulator that helps understand the impact of various KPIs on the throughput of a value chain.

-This project is inspired by the games as described in Eliyahu Goldratt's book *The Goal*.
+This project is inspired by the match stick game as described in Eliyahu Goldratt's book *The Goal*.
 The simulator will start out in a pretty simple fashion to allow early results and gaining of a first understanding.
 Later on, the requirements might get refined or extended when a better understanding for the theory of constraints has been achieved.